Multiscale network renormalization: scale-invariance without geometry: Determining the scale-invariant connection probability

 Taking the logarithm of both sides of Eq.~\eqref{eq:Prenorm}, we obtain

-from which we now derive the scale-invariant form of the connection probability.
-Note that Eq.~\eqref{eq:Prenorm} is consistent with taking the expected values of both sides of Eq.~\eqref{eq:Arenorm} in the main text.
-However, it cannot be derived directly in that way, because the two expected values are taken with respect to different probability distributions, i.e. $P_{l+1}\big(\mathbf{A}^{(l+1)}\big|\mathbf{\Theta}_l\big)$ and $P_l\big(\mathbf{A}^{(l)}\big|\mathbf{\Theta}_l\big)$ respectively.

-Now, let us first consider the case where the connection probability $p_{i_{l},j_{l}}$ does not depend on any dyadic factor $d_{i_{l},j_{l}}$.
-In this case, the only functional form of $p_{i_{l+1},j_{l+1}}$ compatible with Eq.~\eqref{eq:logPrenorm} for every pair of $(l+1)$-nodes is such that
+from which we can now derive the scale-invariant form of the connection probability.
+Note that Eq.~\eqref{eq:Prenorm} is consistent with taking the expected values of both sides of Eq.~\eqref{eq:Arenorm}.
+However, it cannot be derived directly in that way, because the two expected values are taken with respect to different probability distributions having different support, i.e. $P\big(\mathbf{A}^{(\ell+1)},\mathbf{\Theta}_\ell\big)$ and $P\big(\mathbf{A}^{(\ell)},\mathbf{\Theta}_\ell\big)$ respectively.
+Let us first consider the case where the connection probability $p_{i_{\ell},j_{\ell}}$ does not depend on any dyadic factor $d_{i_{\ell},j_{\ell}}$.
+In this case, the only functional form of $p_{i_{\ell+1},j_{\ell+1}}$ compatible with Eq.~\eqref{eq:logPrenorm} for every pair of $(\ell+1)$-nodes is such that

 where $g(x)$ is a positive function such that